michaellaszlo/cursor-maintenance/README.md

 ## Basic demo

-The layer approach to cursor maintenance offers a reasonable balance of accuracy and ease of implementation.
+The layer approach to cursor maintenance offers a reasonable balance of reliability and ease of implementation.
 I have made a basic demonstration of the layer approach that looks like this:

 [![Basic implementation of cursor